embeddedgo/embeddedgo.github.io/_posts/2020-06-21-playing_with_go_schedulers_on_a_dual-core_risc-v.md

 #### Summary

 It's hard to draw any deeper conclusions from these superficial tests.
 It wasn't the purpose of this article.
-We have some fun with Go, RISC-V assembler, debugger and underlying hardware which is what you can expect from bare-metal programming.
+We had some fun with Go, RISC-V assembler, debugger and underlying hardware which is what you can expect from bare-metal programming.
 It seems the goroutine scheduler and tasker both work in harmony with each other.
 A more strict approach is needed to draw more definitive conclusions that can be used to improve one or the other.

 *Michał Derkacz*